zhengzhaolin-zzl/8051MicrocontrollerMultifunctionMenuSystem/README.md

-# 51Project
+# 8051 Microcontroller Multifunction Menu System
-This is about 51 Menu System Project
+This is about 8051 Microcontroller Multifunction Menu System